awsdocs/amazon-redshift-management-guide/doc_source/managing-cluster-operations.md

 Elastic resize doesn't sort tables or reclaim disk space, so it isn't a substitute for a vacuum operation\.
 A classic resize copies tables to a new cluster, so it can reduce the need to vacuum\.
 For more information, see [Vacuuming tables](https://docs.aws.amazon.com/redshift/latest/dg/t_Reclaiming_storage_space202.html)\.

  Elastic resize has the following constraints:
 + Elastic resize is available only for clusters that use the EC2\-VPC platform\.
 For more information, see [Use EC2\-VPC when you create your cluster](working-with-clusters.md#cluster-platforms)\.
-+ The new node configuration must have enough storage for existing data\.
++ Make sure that your new node configuration has enough storage for existing data\.
 Even when you add nodes, your new configuration might not have enough storage because of the way that data is redistributed\.
-+ The possible configurations \(number of nodes and node type\) you can resize to is determined by the number of nodes in the original cluster and the target node type of the resized cluster\.
-To determine the possible configurations available, you can use the Amazon Redshift console or the `describe-node-configuration-options` AWS CLI command with `action-type resize-cluster`\.
++ The possible configurations of node number and type that you can resize to is determined by the number of nodes in the original cluster and the target node type of the resized cluster\.
+To determine the possible configurations available, you can use the console\.
+Or you can use the `describe-node-configuration-options` AWS CLI command with the `action-type resize-cluster` option\.
 For more information about the resizing using the Amazon Redshift console, see [Resizing a cluster](managing-clusters-console.md#resizing-cluster)\.

-  With the AWS CLI, following example command describes the configuration options available\.
+  The following example CLI command describes the configuration options available\.
 In this example, the cluster named `mycluster` is a `dc2.large` 8\-node cluster\.

   ```
   aws redshift describe-node-configuration-options --cluster-identifier mycluster --region eu-west-1 --action-type resize-cluster
   ```

   This command returns an option list with recommended node types, number of nodes, and disk utilization for each option\.
 The configurations returned can vary based on the specific input cluster\.
-You can choose one of the returned configurations when you specify the options of the `resize-cluster` AWS CLI command\.
+You can choose one of the returned configurations when you specify the options of the `resize-cluster` CLI command\.

-**Note**
-There are scenarios when you can't use elastic resize to change the number of nodes to a specific value\.
-For example, if you use elastic resize to change a 4\-node `dc2.8xlarge` cluster to a 6\-node cluster, and then to an 8\-node cluster, the maximum number of nodes for this `dc2.8xlarge` cluster has been reached at 8 nodes\.
-To go beyond the 8 node limit, for example to 10 nodes, you can use [Classic resize](#classic-resize) to increase the number of nodes to a 10\-node `dc2.8xlarge` cluster\.
-Using classic resize in this scenario also raises the maximum number of nodes to 20 for future elastic resize operations on this cluster\.
++ Elastic resize has limits on the nodes that you can add to a cluster\.
+For example, a dc2 cluster supports elastic resize up to double the number of nodes\.
+To illustrate, you can add a node to a 4\-node dc2\.8xlarge cluster to make it a 5\-node cluster, or add more nodes until you reach 8\.

+  With some ra3 node types, you can increase the number of nodes up to four times the existing count\.
+Specifically, suppose that your cluster consists of ra3\.4xlarge or ra3\.16xlarge nodes\.
+You can then use elastic resize to increase the number of nodes in an 8\-node cluster to 32\.
+Or you can pick a value below the limit\.
+If your cluster has ra3\.xlplus nodes, the limit is double\.

+  All ra3 node types support a decrease in the number of nodes to a quarter of the existing count\.
+For example, you can decrease the size of a cluster with ra3\.4xlarge nodes from 12 nodes to 3, or to a number above the minimum\.

+  The following table lists growth and reduction limits for each node type that supports elastic resize\.
+[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/redshift/latest/mgmt/managing-cluster-operations.html)

 ### Classic resize<a name="classic-resize"></a>